Facebook

 Professional standards at Luxe Lips

 Across our clinics in Moonee Ponds, Camberwell, and Brighton, our medical professionals carry out a thorough screening process for every person.
-This includes reviewing medical history, assessing anatomical suitability, and considering psychological readiness.
+For those considering thread lift treatments, this includes reviewing medical history, assessing anatomical suitability, and considering psychological readiness.
 In line with local guidelines, this evaluation helps determine whether a proposed plan aligns with your health.

 Medical professionals proceed only when a treatment is clinically appropriate.
-If a procedure does not align with your anatomy or health profile, we will explain why and discuss what that means for you.
+If your underlying concern, the condition of the surrounding skin, or your broader health profile means thread lifts aren’t the right fit, we will explain why and discuss what that means for you.
 The focus is always on clear information and maintaining a clinical environment where safety and ethical standards come first.

-Because responses and circumstances vary, a consultation is required to determine suitability before any thread lift treatment is considered.
+Because responses and circumstances vary, a consultation is required to determine suitability before thread lifts are considered.

 Questions we’re often asked about thread lift procedures